-Three Letters of Evaluation are required by the CODM.
-Two of these letters must be from science faculty who can evaluate the applicant's performance in the sciences.
-The third letter can be from another faculty member (any field) or from a health professional who knows the student well, except family members.
+Three Letters of Evaluation are required by the DMD program.
+Two of these letters must be from science faculty who can evaluate your performance in the sciences.
+The third letter can be from another faculty member (any academic discipline) or from a health professional who knows you well, except family members.
 A Prehealth Advisory Committee Letter, written by three or more faculty, satisfies this requirement.
-To protect the integrity of the evaluation process, the CODM will consider only those letters of evaluation to which the applicant has waived his or her right of access on the appropriate AADSAS form.
+We will only consider the letters of evaluation to which you have waived your right to access as this protects the integrity of the evaluation process.